Profile information

 Description

-We are a semi retired couple with two Basset Hounds living in quasi rural Nova Scotia.
-We have a cozy home and an acre property, which is fully fenced so the hounds can run free.
+We are a semi retired couple with one Basset Hound living in quasi rural Nova Scotia.
+We have a cozy home and an acre property, which is fully fenced so the hound can run free.
 We have a large private bedroom to offer, and a shared bath.
-We have lovely outdoor spaces with 2 decks, lots of seating options, outdoor fireplaces and soon to be a wood fired pizza oven.
-We have a replica Irish pub in our basement!
+We have lovely outdoor spaces with 2 decks, lots of seating options, outdoor fireplaces and a wood fired pizza oven.
+We have a replica Irish pub in our basement! (for real!)
+We are most interested in having someone care for our dog when we are away, but from time to time, we may have some small household tasks available, for example, snow removal in winter, lawncare in the summer months, weeding of the vegetable garden in summer, splitting & firewood in the fall - that sort of thing.
+We are more looking for house/dog sitters than workers, to be honest!

 Types of help and learning opportunities